 Community information session: Lysterfield-Rowville Quarry Operations

 Lysterfield and Rowville community members were invited to learn about the planning and operating requirements and compliance activities for local quarries at a webinar held on Wednesday 24 March 2021.

-Earth Resources Regulation in coordination with Knox City Council, the Environment Protection Authority Victoria and the Department of Transport delivered the event.
+Earth Resources Regulation in coordination with Knox City Council, the Environment Protection Authority Victoria and the Department of Transport delivered the event, which:

-- outline the roles of each regulatory authority overseeing quarry operations;
+- outlined the roles of each regulatory authority overseeing quarry operations;

-- explore community concerns about quarry operations; and
+- explored community concerns about quarry operations; and

-- discuss how, when and where community members can provide feedback about quarry operations.
+- discussed how, when and where community members can provide feedback about quarry operations.